mateomtverde/matts-pc-building/content/computer-tower/size selection.md

 ## Summary

 Multiple options are out there as far as PC towers are concerned.
 My personal recommendation is the mid tower.
-It offers they ability to configure different cooling solutions, motherboards, and storage options to aquire performance results for the intended use.
+It offers they ability to configure different cooling solutions, motherboards, and storage options to acquire performance results for the intended use.